sysrep/time-viz/More_On_Controlled_Component.md

 )
 ```

-I will use a HTML5 input element with the type "datatime-local" here.
+I will use an HTML5 input element with the type "datatime-local" here.
 We want a range of time so there should be a "from" input element (with a label "from").

 ```
 <label>from